MoamenZyan/zero_day/README.md

-iam creating this project as software engineer
+Iam creating this project as a software engineer